 Today’s corporations are struggling with how to manage their IT infrastructure in an increasingly complex environment.
 Even small businesses today require IT support for employees and to manage security risks.
 The Information Technology field offers high-paying, exciting career opportunities in networking, user support, database management, and systems analysis.

-Bay State’s IT Program will enable you to enter the workforce directly, as an end-user support specialist, helpdesk technician, networking specialist, computer maintenance specialist, or any number of related positions.
+Bay State’s IT Associate's Degree Program will enable you to enter the workforce directly, as an end-user support specialist, helpdesk technician, networking specialist, computer maintenance specialist, or any number of related positions.
 You may decide to further your education as well.
-After completing your two-year degree, you can move on to a number of Bachelor’s degree programs at Bay State or other colleges and universities as well:
+After completing your two-year degree in IT, you can move on to a number of Bachelor’s degree programs at Bay State or other colleges and universities as well:

 - Computer Science